Embedding solenoids in foliations: Main Theorems

+For any $k \geq 1$ and $r \geq 0$, and presentation $\cP$ of a McCord solenoid $\cS$ with base space $\mT^k$, we give explicit constructions of $C^r$-foliations which realize sub-presentations $\cP'$ of $\cP$.
+For the case of $k=1$, the construction is simply the classical method, expressed precisely in the language of flat bundles.
+For dimensions $k \geq 2$, the approach using flat bundles seems fundamental, as the proofs of $C^r$-embedding for $r \geq 2$ depend upon careful analysis of the holonomy representations of the normal bundles to the compact leaves created inductively in the construction.

-The case where each $L_{\ell} = \mS^1$ and the bonding maps $p_{\ell}$ are orientation-preserving covering maps with degree $d_{\ell} > 1$ is the classic example of a solenoid.
-The limit space $\cS$ then has a minimal flow, which covers the usual rotation flow of $\mS^1$, and the fiber $\mK_*$ is homeomorphic to a standard $\vec{d}$-adic Cantor set, for $\vec{d} = (d_1, d_2, \ldots)$.
-The study minimal sets homeomorphic to a solenoid has an extensive history in topological dynamics.
+For the classical case of one-dimensional solenoids, each $M_{\ell} = \mS^1$ and the bonding maps $p_{\ell} \colon \mS^1 \to \mS^1$ are orientation-preserving covering maps with degree $d_{\ell} > 1$.
+The foliation on the inverse limit space $\cS$ defines a minimal flow, and $\mK_0$ is homeomorphic to a $\vec{d}$-adic Cantor set, for $\vec{d} = (d_1, d_2, \ldots)$.
+The solenoid $\cS$ is a compact abelian topological group, hence by Pontrjagin Duality \cite{Baer1937, Kechris2000, Pontrjagin1934} is determined up to homeomorphism by the list of primes (with their multiplicities) dividing the integers $d_{\ell}$.
+(For further discussion, see the remarks at the end of section~\ref{sec-foliations}.)
+In particular, there are an uncountable number of one-dimensional solenoids which are distinct up to homeomorphism.

-The first author, in the paper \cite{ClarkFokkink2004} with Robbert Fokkink, asked when a solenoid with leaves of dimension greater than one, can be embedded into a manifold.
-Let $\mB^q \subset \mR^q$ denote the open unit disk, then they consider the product space $L_0 \times \mB^q$ for $q > 1$, and ask for conditions that imply $\cS$ embeds into $L_0 \times \mB^q$ so that the bundle projection induces the limit map $p_*$.
-Note that the existence of such an embedding implies an embedding of the fiber Cantor set $\mK_* \subset \mB^q$.
-For the case where $q=2$, they give a complete solution to the problem.

-In this same paper \cite{ClarkFokkink2004}, the authors also ask, for $n > 1$, when can an $n$-dimensional solenoid be realized as a minimal set for a $C^r$-foliation $\F$ on $L_0 \times \mB^q$, for some $r \geq 0$?
-It is assumed that the leaves of $\F$ are all coverings of the base $L_0$.
-In this case, not only is the fiber Cantor set $\mK_*$ embedded in $\mB^q$, but the monodromy automorphisms of the fiber of $p_* \colon \cS \to L_0$ are realized via $C^r$-holonomy maps of the foliation $\F$, which is a very strong condition.
-It seems that very little is known about the answer to this question, especially when the differentiability $r \geq 1$.

-The realization problem for solenoids as minimal sets is a special case of a broader problem in the study of foliations on closed manifolds. \begin{prob} Given a lamination $X$ with foliation $\F_X$, and $r \geq 0$, when does there exists a $C^r$-foliation $\F$ of a closed manifold $M$, such that $\F$ has a minimal set homeomorphic as foliated spaces with $(X, \F_X)$? \end{prob} The purpose of this note is to give a construction of higher-dimension solenoids which naturally arise as minimal sets for $C^r$-foliations, for any $r \geq 0$.
-Our approach is related to the proof of Theorem~14 in \cite{ClarkFokkink2004}, but is equally inspired by the ideas of stability theory for $C^1$-foliations \cite{LR1977, Schweitzer1988, Stowe1983, Thurston1974}.